Book free audit

 2. How will you prove it's working, and can I see the same data?
 The dashboard should be yours.
 If the agency owns the reporting and emails you screenshots, you're being managed.
 If you can log into the same Google Business Profile Insights, the same Search Console, and verify the data yourself, the agency is accountable.
 Same principle applies to an employee: are they showing you raw data or summarizing it?

 3. What happens if you miss targets?
 Most agencies and most marketers get paid whether or not results come.
-Rankwise structures payment differently — monthly targets are stated up front, and if we miss them you don't pay for that month.
+Rankwise structures payment differently — position milestones are agreed in writing before month one, and if we miss them billing pauses until we hit them.
 That structure exists because we believe most HVAC contractors have been burned by paying for process instead of outcomes.

 Frequently Asked Questions